Industry federations aim to speed up translation of research into applications

 For instance, a project has recently been launched between Centexbel and Flanders Make, the strategic research centre for the Flemish manufacturing industry, to facilitate the selection of materials in plastics processing.

 According to the industry federation, the sector has been under pressure for some time.
-In the 1990s, Flemish industry still accounted for 20 per cent of Flanders’ gross domestic product; that figure has now fallen to 14 per cent.
-Nevertheless, with 300,000 jobs, the sector remains highly relevant to the economy.
-Alongside innovation, energy costs and licensing policy also remain major challenges for the Flemish industry.
+In the 1990s, Flemish industry accounted for 20 per cent of Flanders’ gross domestic product; that figure has now fallen to 14 per cent.
+Nevertheless, with 300,000 jobs, the sector remains important to the economy.
+Alongside innovation, energy costs and licensing policy also remain major challenges.

 #FlandersNewsService | Illustration © BELGA PHOTO ERIC LALMAND